rimantoro/lumen-rule/Readme.md

 Despite only to return TRUE or FALSE, you can set your own logic with action callback in validate method.

-note : you need to setup anonymous function with $ruleSer as argument to pass in validate method.
+note : you need to setup anonymous function with $ruleSet as argument to pass in validate method.
 Also for Rule object itself need to pass through your callback.

 ```php
 $Rule = \Rimantoro\Lumenrule\Rule('sku100_promo_oct', $actualValue);